TidalDeer35047/Convolution_Theorem/README.md

 # Convolution_Theorem
-Parallelization of the convolution theorem using openmp
+Parallelization of the convolution theorem with fast fourier transform using openmp